golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

    Mount also subcontainers of those containers.
 Do this recursively (i.e. if any subcontainer provide own set of subcontainers, mount those too).

+.. option:: -q, --quiet

+   Do not list all the containers to be mounted, useful for a containers with a lot of subcontainers.

 .. program:: wl-container-mount-watch
 .. _wl-container-mount-watch: